On the multi-stage shortest path problem under distributional uncertainty: Introduction

-The contributions of this study can be summarized as follows: \begin{itemize} \item Under some mild assumptions we reformulate the multi-stage DRSPP as a one potentially large linear MIP problem.
-These results address our research question \textbf{Q3}. \item The obtained MIP reformulation is used in our computational study, where the quality of adaptive decisions is explored numerically; hence, we address the research questions \textbf{Q1} and \textbf{Q2}. \item In contrast to the study by Sefair~et~al. \cite{Sefair2016}, we consider more general types of constraints from the attacker's perspective (instead of a unique budget constraint) and account some partial distributional information available to the user; recall our discussion in Section~\ref{subsec: links to the one-stage formulation}. \item In contrast to the study by Yu and Shen~\cite{Yu2020}, our model uses linear expectation constraints of the form (\ref{linear expectation constraints}), which make the uncertain parameters stage-wise dependent and thereby ``destroys'' dynamic programming based algorithms. \item Finally, our solution approach is, in a sense, similar to the one developed by Bertsimas and Duning \cite{Bertsimas2016}.
-However, from the methodological point of view the partitions in \cite{Bertsimas2016} are not motivated by any practical applications and are used to provide a better approximation for the nominal multi-stage problem.
-Meanwhile, the partition of the ambiguity set $\mathcal{Q}$ in our setting is motivated by the auxiliary distributional constraints observed by the user in the considered game. \end{itemize}
+In contrast to the study by Sefair~et~al. \cite{Sefair2016}, we consider more general types of constraints from the attacker's perspective (instead of a unique budget constraint) and account some partial distributional information available to the user.
+In contrast to the study by Yu and Shen~\cite{Yu2020}, our model exploits linear expectation constraints of the form (\ref{linear expectation constraints}), which make the uncertain parameters stage-wise dependent and thereby ``destroy'' dynamic programming based algorithms.
+Finally, our solution approach is, in a sense, similar to the one developed by Bertsimas and Dunning \cite{Bertsimas2016}.
+However, from the methodological point of view, the partitions in \cite{Bertsimas2016} are not motivated by any practical applications and are used to provide a better approximation for the nominal multi-stage problem.
+Meanwhile, the partition of the ambiguity set in our setting is motivated by the auxiliary distributional constraints observed by the user in the considered~game.

-The remainder of the paper is organized as follows.
-In Section \ref{sec: problem} we formulate the multi-stage DRSPP as well as the related non-anticipativity constraints both for acyclic graphs and graphs of a general form.
-Also, we discuss how the auxiliary distributional constraints can be constructed and verified by using a sensor-related application context.
-In Section \ref{sec: solution techniques} we provide our linear mixed-integer programming reformulation of the multi-stage problem.
-In Section \ref{sec: comp study} we explore numerically how the quality of adaptive decisions and the computational tractability of the MIP reformulation scale in the number of auxiliary distributional constraints and the size of the network.
-Finally, Section~\ref{sec: conclusion} provides our conclusions and outlines possible directions for future research.